 The Hole of Horcum from Gallows Dike

-After taking a few minutes to admire the scenery I descided that the best viewpoint was probably from the ancient earthwork of Gallows Dike, at the northern end of the Hole of Horcum.
+After taking a few minutes to admire the scenery I decided that the best viewpoint was probably from the ancient earthwork of Gallows Dike at the northern end of the Hole of Horcum.
 The dike was only a couple of minutes walk away along the footpath running along the top of the escarpment’s rim.

 Gallows Dike is a cross ridge dike or, put more simply, a ridge flanked by two shallow ditches.
 To be honest to this philistine it isn’t very impressive but the views from it are!

 On such a great dawn I would have been surprised to have the whole place to myself.
 And as it turned out I wasn’t alone.
-There was one other photographer who got up early to fly his drone.
+There was one other photographer who had got up early to fly his drone.
 Nice chap.
-As he was here first I let him get on with taking photos while we chatted, secretly hoping he would bloody well move!
+As he was here first I let him get on with taking photos while we chatted, secretly hoping he would bloody well move and soon!
 However much I want to take photos in this situation I would never get in the way of another photographer.
 If only everyone was as nice as me!

 Fortunately he eventually positioned himself where I could take a photo so I set up and took a few.
 This was the best of that set.

 I was happy that I’d managed to get both the mist and heather in one shot.
 However the eastern bank of the Hole of Horcum was stopping the sun rays striking any of the path.
-I was pretty sure that by the time the sun had risen enogh for it to do so the mist would have fully disappeared.
-It was already slowly burning off.
+I was pretty sure that by the time the sun had risen high enough for it to do so the mist would have fully disappeared.
+It was already slowly burning off after all.

 Lockton High Moor from Gallows Dike